18F/18f.gsa.gov/_posts/2015-03-18-sunshine-week-extractive-industries-transparency-initiative-event.md

-Each country implements the EITI standard locally with the support of the broader EITI coalition, and through a multi-stakeholder group of government, civil society and industry..
+Each country implements the EITI standard locally with the support of the broader EITI coalition, and through a multi-stakeholder group of government, civil society and industry.
 Having an abundance of natural resources like oil and gas may seem like a good thing, but historically it has carried a few negative side effects such as an under-performing economy, a higher incidence of conflict, and poor governance.
 However,